Menu

 Defining features of this system include:

-- Coordinated Access is not a guarantee of services.
-Coordinated Access does streamline individuals into services based on their needs and program space and availability.
+- Coordinated Access streamlines individuals into housing support services based on their needs, area and program space and availability.

 - Coordinated Access does not provide funds.
 Through the Coordinated Access system, a client may be connected to a housing support worker.
 Housing support workers have access to an eviction prevention fund based on identified needs.